Tzniut: Orthodox Judaism

-In Orthodox Judaism, men are generally not allowed to hear women sing, a prohibition called kol isha (literally "a woman's voice").
+In Orthodox Judaism, unrelated men are generally not allowed to hear women sing, a prohibition called kol isha (literally "a woman's voice").
 The Talmud classifies that as ervah (literally "nakedness").
 The majority view of halakhic authorities is that the prohibition applies at all times and forbids a man from praying or studying the Torah in the presence of a woman who is singing; it is similar to other prohibitions classified as ervah.
 A minority view holds that the prohibition of praying or studying in the presence of kol isha applies only while the Shema Yisrael prayer is being recited.

 There is a debate between poskim whether the prohibition applies to a recorded female voice if the singer cannot be seen, the woman is not known to the man who is listening, and he has never seen her or a picture of her.
 There are also opinions, following Samson Raphael Hirsch and Azriel Hildesheimer, that exclude singing in mixed groups from this prohibition, such as synagogue prayer or dinner-table zemirot, based on the idea that the female voice is not distinctly heard as separate from the group in those cases.

 Yehiel Yaakov Weinberg and Rabbi David Bigman of Yeshivat Ma'ale Gilboa hold that the kol isha prohibition does not apply to women singing zemirot, songs to children, and lamentations for the dead because in those contexts, men do not derive sexual pleasure from the woman's voice.
-Rabbi Mosheh Lichtenstein of Yeshivat Har Etzion also rules this way.
+Rabbi Mosheh Lichtenstein of Yeshivat Har Etzion also rules that the kol isha prohibition does not apply to cases where the song is not sexual and the listener will not derive sexual desire.